Senior CSCG Fellow

 Life After Ursinus

-I want to combine my passions for science, advocacy, and social justice to educate and provide care for underserved women in America.
+I want to combine my passions for science, advocacy, and social justice to educate, empower, and provide care for women of color as well as work towards changing the face of the current reproductive rights movement in America so that it is inclusive of women of color.